umami-hep/umami/paper/paper.md

 # Development Notes

-The development of the package is based on PEP8 standards.
-They are enforced by a continuous integration pipeline in a GitLab project, using the `flake8` linter and the `black` command-line tool for code formatting.
-The code quality is tested as part of the continuous integration pipeline with the `pytest` module, using unit tests and integration tests.
+The development of the package is adheres to PEP8 standards [@PEP8:2001].
+They are enforced by a continuous integration pipeline in a GitLab project, using the `flake8` linter [@flake8:2023] and the `black` command-line tool for code formatting [@black:2023].
+The code quality is tested as part of the continuous integration pipeline with the `pytest` module [@pytest:2004], using unit tests and integration tests.
-Documentation of the software is built automatically with the `mkdocs` and `sphinx` modules and deployed to a website.
+Documentation of the software is built automatically with the `mkdocs` [@mkdocs:2023] and `sphinx` [@sphinx:2023] modules and deployed to the website [`https://umami.docs.cern.ch`](https://umami.docs.cern.ch).
 The `Umami` toolkit has been released as open-source software under the Apache v2 license.

 # Software description